zhongguorenn/Minecraft_Stronghold_Coordinate_Calculator/README.md

 Personally, I think the optimization algorithm is still well written.
 **The Chinese version will be provided first, and the English version will be translated later.**
 ## How to choose a version
-.java file is source code, which is unnecessary for ordinary people.
+.java file is source code and smaller in size, but cannot be renamed.
-Run command (above java8, excluding java8) **
+**Run command (above java8, excluding java8)**
 `java filename.java`
 .jar file is packaged and can be renamed.
 **Run command (all versions)**